 I was born in New Orleans while my father was in medical school.
 I grew up in Shreveport, Louisiana, but also lived in Key Biscayne, Florida, and Norfolk, Virginia, for part of my childhood years.
 I’m the second-oldest of five children; my parents are still together after 61+ years!
 Check out a few of my childhood photos at the bottom of this page.

 After those stints in journalism, my career moved on to the field of public relations.
 I worked at The Plastic Surgery Center, Schumpert Medical Center, Louisiana State University-Shreveport and Columbia Highland Hospital.
 I moved to Houston, Texas in 1998 to take a job in writing/communications at Baylor College of Medicine in the Office of Development.

-I married my fantastic husband Kevin in 1998, and I took a break from the workforce for a few years to spend more time with my children.
+I married my hubby Kevin in 1998, and I took a break from the workforce for a few years to spend more time with our children.
 Mason is my oldest son, and Will is my youngest son.
 I also have two stepdaughters named Pamela and Katie.
 We live in Bellaire, Texas, which is a “city within a city” … aka/Houston.
 For fourteen years, I was lucky enough to raise a fluffy black and white dog (a Havanese!) named Cricket.
 She was blind (and quite adorable) for most of her life, and I happily functioned as Cricket’s seeing-eye-person until she passed away in August 2017.
 She lives on through my children’s book—Arthur Zarr’s Amazing Art Car—because my illustrator drew her cute mug into various scenes.
 And she remains a popular topic of conversation at all my elementary school visits.